-- 2.1 The annual meeting of the NPCA Board will occur on the third Wednesday of January. - 2.2 Appointed members will continue to serve on the NPCA Board until the Chief Administrative Officer receives written notice that the respective members have been re-appointed or the respective members have been replaced by another appointment. - 2.3 At this meeting, the election of the Chair and Vice-Chair shall occur in accordance to Appendix 3 Procedure for Election of Officers

-3. Duties of the Chair for the NPCA Board
+- 2.1 The annual meeting of the NPCA Board will occur on the third Wednesday of January. - 2.2 Appointed members will continue to serve on the NPCA Board until the Chief Administrative Officer receives written notice that the respective members have been re-appointed or the respective members have been replaced by another appointment. - 2.3 At this meeting, the election of the Chair and Vice-Chair shall occur in accordance to Appendix 3 Procedure for Election of Officers. - 2.4 Other matters considered at the Annual General Meeting include appointments to Conservation Ontario, Standing and Ad Hoc Comittees, Borrowing Resolution, NPCA Signing Authorities, appointment of auditor/solicitors, and approval of the schedule of meetings for the upcoming year.